Chart Color Schemes

 Lilyfield features high concentrations of group households, with a higher-than-average median household size

-Family households account for 68.2% of all households, including 35.4% couples with children, 22.5% couples without children, and 9.2% single parent families.
-Non-family households constitute the remaining 31.8%, with lone person households at 27.8% and group households comprising 4.1%.
-The median household size is 2.5 people, larger than the Greater Sydney average of 2.3.
+Family households comprise 68.2% of all households, including 35.4% couples with children, 22.5% couples without children, and 9.2% single parent families.
+Non-family households account for the remaining 31.8%, with lone person households making up 27.8% and group households comprising 4.1%.
+The median household size is 2.5 people, which is larger than the Greater Sydney average of 2.3.

 Frequently Asked Questions - Households